OpenDialog Docs

 Attributes are used throughout the conversation in Conditions, Messages, Actions and Intents to provide relevant information for subsequent conversational reasoning or message construction.

-See the Attribute Management section on how to access attributes and create new ones.
+See the section on how to access attributes and create new ones.

 Attributes have a type, a name and a value.
 The type might be something like String , the name might be first_name and the specific value would be John.